Mohammed V International Airport

 Mohammed V International Airport IATA: CMN, ICAO: GMMN is an international airport serving Casablanca, Morocco.
 Located in Nouaceur Province, it is operated by ONDA (National Airports Office).

 With about 7.6 million passengers passing through the airport in 2022, it was the busiest airport in Morocco and in the top 10 of busiest airports in Africa.
 Passenger traffic in 2022 had recovered to 74% of the total pre-pandemic numbers of 2019.
 The airport serves as hub for Royal Air Maroc, Royal Air Maroc Express and Air Arabia Maroc.
-It is named after King Mohammed V of Morocco, who led the country's successful push for independence from French and Spanish colonial rule.

 History

 1940s

 The Casablanca Mohammed V Airport was originally built by the United States in early 1943 following Operation Torch in World War II.
 It was named Berrechid Airfield and it served as an auxiliary airfield for Casablanca's Anfa Airport.
 The airfield handled diverse military traffic as a stopover en route to Port Lyautey Airfield, and to Marrakech Airport on the North African Cairo-Dakar route.
 In addition, it was the terminus of Mid-Atlantic route transatlantic flights via the Azores to Nova Scotia and airfields on the East Coast of the United States.

 In addition to its transportation role, the airfield supported the North African Campaign with the Twelfth Air Force 68th Reconnaissance Group operating photo-reconnaissance versions of the P-38 Lightning and P-51 Mustang.
 Part of the 68th first arrived at Angads Airport in Oujda in November 1942 and moved to Berrechid in March 1943 upon its completion.
 It flew both antisubmarine missions over the Atlantic and photo-reconnaissance combat missions over German-held territory until early September when it moved east to Massicault Airfield in Tunisia.
 With the end of the war in 1945, the airfield was handed over to the civil government.